erose1337/beautiful-jekyll/aboutme.md

 subtitle: Who in the world am I?
 ---

 My name is Ella Rose.
-I am an expeditious learner and an information sponge.
+I am a fast learner who's always keen to pick up new technologies and concepts.

+I am a top user on the [Cryptography Stack Exchange](https://crypto.stackexchange.com/users/29554/ella-rose) site with over 100 answers and over 100,000 visitors reached.

 I have some skill in the following subjects:

 - Computer programming/software devlopment
   - 5 years of experience